 When it snows, residents may be asked to park vehicles off-street when snow depths exceed two inches.
 Parking cars off-street greatly helps plows to better remove snow, especially in cul-de-sacs and dead end streets.
 If a vehicle must park on-street, we request the following parking practice:

 - On streets that run north/south, park vehicles on the west side of the street.

 - On streets that run east/west, park vehicles on the north side of the street.

-Residents are asked to avoid calling the 311 to report slick or missed streets until at least 36 hours after snow has stopped falling.
+Please wait until one day (at least 24 hours) after the snow stops falling before contacting 311 to report slick or missed streets.
 This allows snow removal crews adequate time to complete multiple passes on all of their assigned snow routes.